Frequently Asked Questions

 What is your process for a treatment?

-At the beginning of every session – I gather history.
-This involves asking questions related to surgeries, accidents, broken bones, trauma, sports, and jobs.
-This usually takes around 5 minutes, followed by another 5 minutes of me doing some assessments of range of motion or muscle tests related to the area in question.
-Then I proceed with palpation, or put simply – touch.
-I feel the major muscle groups of the body with my hands to get an idea of which muscles are hypertonic (tight), and which are hypotonic (not-tight).
-With this mental map of which structures are tight, I come up with a theory for what is causing the pain or discomfort.
-Then through a series of challenges, I test that theory.
-If the theory passes the scrutiny of testing, I proceed with treatment – which usually involves treating a structure that is excessively tight using Active Release Techniques (R), followed by reinforcement of a new movement pattern (via NKT) so the problem doesn’t return.
+At the beginning of every session I gather history.
+This involves questions related to surgeries, accidents, broken bones, trauma, sports, and jobs.
+That usually takes about 5 minutes, followed by another 5 minutes of assessments of range of motion or muscle tests related to the area in question.
+Then I proceed with palpation, or put simply, touch.
+I feel the major muscle groups of the body to get an idea of which muscles are hypertonic (tight) and which are hypotonic (not-tight).
+With this mental map, I come up with a theory for what is causing the pain or discomfort.
+Through a series of challenges, I test that theory.
+If it passes testing, I proceed with treatment, usually treating an excessively tight structure using ART, followed by reinforcement of a new movement pattern via NKT so the problem doesn't return.

 How are your treatments different than physical therapy?